yiisoft/input-http/docs/guide/en/hydrator-attributes.md

 ### Customization

-By default, request's parameters are expected to have the same name as DTO properties.
+By default, request parameters are expected to have the same name as DTO properties.
 To change that, pass the name when attaching the attribute:

 ```php